Pat Ward Williams: Themes

 In Williams Accused/Blowtorched/Padlock work she is able to create a direct view and message through her use of text and visual aid alongside the original image of the torture.
-Williams enlarges certain aspects of the original image and encases them in an old window frame- like border to bring the viewer to a truly witness what is happening in the photograph.
+Williams enlarges certain aspects of the original image and encases them in an old window frame- like border to bring the viewer to truly witness what is happening in the photograph.

 Williams has explained her intent in the work and how that relates to the title of the piece: “I force the viewer to look at what is really going on by dissecting the important body of information and by directing with text what the viewer should notice: the tied hands (accused), the scarred back (blowtorch), and the lock, chain, and tree (padlock).”
 Art historian Dora Apel has argued that in including the text of her own response to the image, Williams "attempts to define for the viewer the relationship between violence, spectacle, and public representation."